Michigan man sentenced to prison in drowning of autistic son

 GRAND HAVEN, Mich.
-(AP) - A former western Michigan college professor has been sentenced to prison for manslaughter in the death of his autistic teenage son, who drowned after spending hours in an icy backyard pool with his arms restrained.
+(AP) - A former western Michigan college professor has been sentenced to prison for manslaughter in the death of his autistic teenage son, who drowned after spending an hour in an icy backyard pool with his arms restrained.

 Timothy Koets, 51, was sentenced Monday to a minimum of two years in prison and a maximum of 15 years in prison for involuntary manslaughter.
 He had pleaded guilty in December to involuntary manslaughter and child abuse in the March 2019 death of 16-year-old Samuel Koets.

-Note: This story has been corrected to reflect that the teen spent an hour in the pool, not hours.